When you live long enough anywhere in the Asia-Pacific region, you will realize why the coconut is called “the tree of life”.

 - You’ll be amazed at the versatility of the coconut.
 Every part of the palm tree has its own shares of uses.

 The Asia-Pacific region peoples have every reason to call the coconut “the tree of life”.
 They know so well that they can find something useful from any of its parts.
 Interestingly, most of these parts have commercial value.

 Roots.
 The fibrous root system of the coconut palm does not only support the tree.
 Peoples of the Asia-Pacific region, through their experiential knowledge, prove the efficacy of the coconut roots in many applications:

 - Medicine and tonic.
 The Chinese use it as a home remedy for some common ailments.
 They boil a few small pieces of the roots in water and drink its brew.
-The brew is said to relieve certain skin diseases and itching on toes.
+The brew is believed to ease certain skin diseases and itching on toes.

 Indonesians, meanwhile, drink boiled coconut roots to relieve fever, diarrhea, dysentery, and other digestive problem.

 - Toothbrush.
 In ancient times, rural folks used a frayed piece of coconut roots to clean their teeth.
 And not only did it clean teeth!
 The humble roots are even said to strengthen the gums.
 Talk about ingenuity!

 - Mouthwash.
 Try boiling a few pieces of the roots.
 Once it has cooled down, swish it in your mouth or gargle it.